DylanBulfin/bignum/README.md

 math operations between this value and a `u64` or another `BigNumBin`.
 For more examples check the page on `docs.rs` and the test code.

+### Float Multiplication
+Since idle games involve a lot of multiplying costs by ratios, often tens or hundreds of times, it makes sense to allow the user to multiply `BigNum` by `f64`.
+This way we can use the closed formula for geometric sequence sums.
+This operation is even more an estimate than normal math operations but should be good enough for most purposes.
+- E.g. if the formula that describes a building's cost per step is `c(n) = a * r^(n-1)`,
+  the formula that gives the sum of the first 100 terms is `a * (r^n - 1) / (r - 1)`.
+For
+  a sequence like this calculating it via this formula is much more accurate than calculating each step directly, since errors are magnified
+    - For example, an addition can only cause a drift of 1, but multiplying this result by 1000 not only can cause its own drift but multiplies any existing drift by the same amount.
+This means that long sequences of operations can result in dramatic drifting.

 ## Debugging
 Since the math is a little odd some of the behaviors may not be obvious.
 Below are some of the more odd aspects that may prove useful to know when debugging: